-Yes, in accordance with its obligations under the European

-Patent Convention (EPC) and the WTO TRIPS Agreement, the UK Patents Act allows patents for all forms of technology.
-However, methods of performing a mental act, playing a game or doing business and programs for computers are excluded, as are inventions the commercial exploitation of which would be contrary to public policy or morality.
+Yes, in accordance with its obligations under the European Patent Convention and the WTO TRIPS Agreement, the UK Patents Act allows patents for all forms of technology.
+However, methods of performing a mental act, playing a game or doing business, and computer programs are excluded, as are inventions the commercial exploitation of which would be contrary to public policy or morality.